KSEAWisconsin/KSEAWebDocuments-Jekyll/UserGuide/Home-Change_Events_List.md

     - `detail_url`, `additional_info1`, `additional_info1`, and `additional_info1` are only used when there exist, otherwise, leave those contents blank.
       Though there's nothing, the entry needs to exist.
 - Just put new events on top of the existing list, using the template.
-- Top Eight Entries will be shown
+- Top Eight events will be shown
+  - The maximum number of events can be modified [here](https://github.com/hyecheol123/KSEAWeb-Jekyll/blob/master/index.html#L19).